cortexlabs/cortex/docs/deployments/autoscaling.md

 * `target_replica_concurrency` (default: `workers_per_replica` * `threads_per_worker`): This is the desired number of in-flight requests per replica, and is the metric which the autoscaler uses to make scaling decisions.

-  Replica concurrency is simply how many requests have been sent to a replica and have not yet been responded to.
+  Replica concurrency is simply how many requests have been sent to a replica and have not yet been responded to (also referred to as in-flight requests).
 Therefore, it includes requests which are currently being processed and requests which are waiting in the replica's queue.
-For example, if `workers_per_replica` is 2 and `threads_per_worker` is 2, and the replica was hit with 5 concurrent requests, 4 would immediately begin to be processed, 1 would be waiting for a thread to become available, and the concurrency for the replica would be 5.
-With only 3 concurrent requests, all three would begin processing immediately, and the replica concurrency would be 3.

   The autoscaler uses this formula to determine the number of desired replicas: